Komrelly Mallanna Temple

-Komuravelli Mallikarjuna Swamy Temple popularly known as Komrelly Mallanna Temple is a Hindu temple located on a hill in Komuravelli village of Siddipet district in Telangana state, India.
+The Komuravelli Mallanna Swamy Temple is a Hindu temple located on a hill in Komuravelli village of Siddipet district in Telangana state, India.
 It is located near Siddipet on SH–1 Rajiv Rahadari.
 The primary deity is Mallanna or Mallikarjuna Swamy, a form of Shiva.
 The deity is also called as Khandoba by the Maharashtrian people.
 The temple is located about 85 kilometers from Hyderabad.
+In the year 2024, an infrastructure push by the state government laid the Foundation stone for the Komuravelli railway station to ensure easy access to the temple.
+The station is part of the Kothapalli–Manoharabad line.